 A lot of dog names used to be associated with physical characteristics (Spot, Fluffy) and behaviours (Digger, Yeller).
 The turning point may have been in the mid-1980s, when Ronald and Nancy Reagan named their springer spaniel Rex after a White House staff member.
 Frasier’s lovable Jack Russell roommate was Eddie.
 In the late 1990s, consummate trendsetter Jennifer Aniston named her dog Norman.

-4 things to consider before getting a family pet The human names that made Rover’s top 10 list are notable because they’re not only human but also extremely popular.
+The human names that made Rover’s top 10 list are notable because they’re not only human but also extremely popular.
 Jack, the number five name for male dogs, was the 38th most popular name for baby boys.
 Bella is number one for female dogs, while Isabella is number five for baby girls.
 Of the top 20 dog names, more than 50 percent were in the top 100 for 2017’s new crop of humans.
 Others, like Bear and Luna, are popular with hipster parents.
 Outside of the “top 10,” Rover notes that 53 percent of millennial new dog owners named their pups after characters and celebrities.
 As is the case with human names, Star Wars, Game of Thrones and Stranger Things were key influences (human Kylo meet puppy Kylo).
 Rover also noted the growing tendency to name dogs after locations (à la Chicago West).

 Maybe that’s the reason why some human names are considered appropriate as dog names while others sound totally ridiculous?
 You don’t see a lot of Keiths and Karens at the dog park, but you don’t see them in the schoolyard either.